None of these are published – yet!

 Genre: Middle Grade; Contemporary/Slice-of-Life

-When Melody Pine moved to the neighborhood, she became the Queen of Imagination.
+When Melody Evergreen moved to the neighborhood, she became the Queen of Imagination.
 No, not all of imagination–it would be impossible for one child to rule all imagination.
-But she did claim a sliver of imagination and crafted a literal Kingdom, imagined in the backyards of the Pine residence and their immediate neighbors’ homes in the Court of Whitman.
-The Queen was instantly beloved by all, except one Cadence Maple and her own lackeys (that is, her younger brothers), who made trouble alongside the rebellious Rangers Three, Trolls, Gremlins, and all sorts of roguish villains.
+But she did claim a sliver of imagination and crafted a literal Kingdom, imagined in the backyards of the Evergreen residence and their immediate neighbors’ homes in the Court of Whitman.
+The Queen was instantly beloved by all, except one Cadence Maple and her own lackeys (that is, her younger brothers), who made trouble alongside the rebellious Rangers Three, Trolls, Gremlins, Chickens, and all sorts of roguish villains.

 As the residents of Imagination fight enemies, explore the furthest reaches of their borders, and enjoy childhood together, Melody is forced to confront her pride and resistance to friendship.
 Will she soften her heart to let others in, or let her family’s cross-country moves of the past keep her guard up?
 And will she be able to share her glorious kingdom?